Write to us

 Head of marketing at Regalix, Nimish drives research in emerging technologies and customer experience, and takes a keen interest in creative arts.

 When entrepreneur and model Kylie Jenner expressed her dissatisfaction with Snapchat’s new redesign in a tweet earlier this February, it wiped out $1.3 billion of Snapchat's market value.
-“That’s the crazy world we live in,” says Hexaware’s Associate Vice President and Head of Innovation Lab, Immanuel Kingsley.
+“That’s the crazy world we live in,” says Hexaware’s Vice President and Head of Innovation Lab, Immanuel Kingsley.
 If customers are even a tiny bit unhappy with customer service, they move on.
 And they don’t necessarily move on alone.
 Today, it’s all about customer experience.
 In an interview with Digital CMO, Kingsley talked about how they use technology to make customer experience consistent and personalized.

 Interviewed by Moulishree Shrivastava